Vaibhavghugretkar/body_metrics/README.md

 ## Overview

-Sarvastra AI is an innovative platform that leverages advanced machine learning, computer vision, and AR technologies to deliver fast, accurate body measurements and virtual try-on experiences.
+Sarvastra is an innovative platform that leverages advanced machine learning, computer vision, and AR technologies to deliver fast, accurate body measurements and virtual try-on experiences.
 The system is designed for seamless integration across web and Telegram, making it accessible and user-friendly.

 ## 🎥 Demo